Accessories Bicycles Parts Specials Tools

 SPD single-sided pedals Shimano SPD pedal

-I do not like combination pedals which are plain on one side and click-in on the other -- like those at the lower left in the picture above.
-You are likely to fumble getting started because the wrong side will come up as often as not.
+I do not like combination pedals which are plain on one side and clipless on the other -- like those at the lower left in the picture above.
+You are likely to fumble getting started because the wrong side of a pedal comes up.
 I suppose that these pedals might make sense for someone who can't have a different bicycle equipped with each kind of pedals.
-Some similar-looking pedals, on the other hand, have SPD on both sides and a platform around the mechanism, providing better support for the shoe.
-Long-distance riders report that these are more comfortable.
-The SPD pedals at the lower right in the picture are minimalist, designed for light weight.
-They work best with shoes that have stiff soles.
+If the bearings are loose, these pedals will hang with the flat-pedal side up and you can eventually learn to turn them over with a flick of the toes, without looking.
+Some pedals are double-sided with platforms but have SPD on both sides, providing better support for the shoe.
+Long-distance riders report that these pedals improve comfort.
+The type of SPD pedal at the lower right in the picture is minimalist, designed for light weight.
+SPD-only pedals like these work best with shoes that have stiff soles, but then most shoes which accept cleats do have stiff soles.

 Cleats are adjustable, forward and back, from side to side, and in rotation for toe out/toe in.
-Most click-in systems also offer some rotational “float” – the feet are free to toe in or out.
-Correct rotational alignment avoids soreness and possible injury to the knees.
-Float makes initial alignment less critical, and accommodates the slight changes in the natural angle of the foot at different parts of the crank rotation.
+Most clipless systems also offer some rotational “float” – the feet are free to toe in or out.
+Float makes rotational alignment less critical, and accommodates the slight changes in the natural angle of the foot at different parts of the crank rotation.

-Correctly-aligned cleats make long rides easier and more comfortable, but with incorrectly aligned cleats, knee pain -- usually at the outside of the knees -- can show up quickly.
+Correctly-aligned cleats make long rides easier and more comfortable, but incorrectly aligned cleats can quickly lead to knee pain -- usually at the outside of the knees.
 Prolonged misalignment can result in damage to cartilage in the knee joints, so -- deal with this problem promptly!

 A good way to start with cleat alignment is to note how your feet rest on plain pedals.
 You may also want to ask for the help of an experienced bike shop mechanic who uses the New England Cycling Academy Fit Kit, with its R.A.D.
 (Rotational Adjustment Device).
 If a foot feels like it wants to rotate, then it does.
 In tough cases, you do well to seek professional help from a sports orthopedist.
 You may need orthotics (shoe inserts, or wedges under the cleats) to align your feet, and/or "knee savers" (pedal axle extenders).